mikewebbtech/mikewebbtech-blog/2025/2025-11-07-github-actions-to-host-my-site/index.md

 ```

 If `.gitmodules` exists, this step:
 - syncs submodule configuration, and
 - updates all submodules to the **latest commit on the tracked remote branch**.

 This is useful as I treat submodules like “live dependencies” (e.g.  separate content repo that I want to track at head) rather than pinning them to a specific commit.
 This fits how I’m managing my content as an external repos.

+> [!NOTE]
+> According to the [Using submodules with GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/using-submodules-with-github-pages)*.
+If the repository for your GitHub Pages site contains submodules, their contents will automatically be pulled in when your site is built.*.
+> I liked the idea of explicitly syncing submodules in my workflow.

 ### Configure GitHub Pages